TheMEMOLab/Bio326-NMBU/Doc/02_Polishing.md

 #> Gaps = 0
 ```

-Do you see fewer contigs now, than what you had with your initial Flye assembly?
+Again, do you see that your assembly is improved?

 </td></tr></table>